10 Keys to the Poor Man’s Food Plot

 It’s Not Too Late For a Fall Plot

-There’s still a window for planting fall food plots that’ll probably stay open, climate depending, for another couple months.
-If you live in an area where precipitation is regular and sunlight is too, grasses will have no trouble growing.
-If you live in a more arid climate, now is good a time as ever to get going.
+For those of you in the South, there’s still a window for planting food plots that’ll probably stay open, climate depending, for another month.
+If you’re looking to plant in an area where precipitation is regular and sunlight is too, grasses will have no trouble growing.

 Plenty of rain is beneficial, but if the plot doesn’t get any sunlight then planting a budget food plot is hopeless.
 Location is also important from the hunter’s standpoint.
-Say your property borders large agricultural fields where deer feed almost daily, these poor man plots become great staging areas.
+Say your property borders large agricultural fields where deer feed almost daily.
+In that case, these poor man plots become great staging areas.

 Make sure you have plenty of sunlight reaching your poor man's plot.
 Clear what you can or plant elsewhere.